 Encryption is the process which enables the conversion of data or information into code to prevent it from being accessible by outside parties.
-We have found that encryption works bests if it is both wide-spread and automatic.
+We have found that encryption works bests if it is both widespread and automatic.

 How Does Encryption Work?

 Encryption works by scrambling content so that only a recipient with the right key will be able to unscramble the encrypted data and read the information.
 For someone within your core business to even encrypt a message, you need to have the right key.
-The recipient of your message must also have the right key for him or her to decrypt, and therefore read, the message.
+The recipient of your message must also have the right key for him or her to decrypt, and therefore read the message.

 Encryption can be likened to a process by which people send secret messages between each other so that if a third party tries to eavesdrop or pry, they wouldn’t be able to understand the content of the message being shared.
 It’s a classic children’s made-up language situation!
-Accordingly, this is one of the safest and cost-effective ways of exchanging both corporate and personal information without risk of being intercepted by third parties.
-Why do we say cost effective?
-Because, as you’ll read below, paying for encryption services is less expensive than paying ransom for a hacker to decrypt your data!
+Accordingly, this is one of the safest and cost-effective ways of exchanging both corporate and personal information without the risk of being intercepted by third parties.
+Why do we say cost-effective?
+Because, as you’ll read below, paying for encryption services is less expensive than paying a ransom for a hacker to decrypt your data!

 What are the Different Types of Encryption?